 About Public Health

-Wingate’s Public Health major will include coursework in social sciences, health education, global health, epidemiology, statistics, healthcare management/ systems, and health ethics.
-High school courses that could help you excel in the Public Health program include statistics, sociology, health science and foreign language.
+The public health major at Wingate is a unique blend of the coursework interdisciplinary in nature similar to the field itself.
+As a Public Health major, you’ll take classes in social sciences, health education, global health, epidemiology, statistics, healthcare management and systems, and health ethics.
+High school courses that could help you excel in Public Health include statistics, sociology, health science and foreign language.
 Psychology, environmental science, chemistry and biology can also help give you a solid foundation.

 Public health professionals are leading the nation’s response to the COVID19 pandemic through surveillance, testing, modeling, and education.
 They are on the front lines, making a difference in the health and safety of the American